 (a) At room temperature, naphthalene balls undergo sublimation wherein they directly get converted from a solid to a gaseous state without having to undergo the intermediate state, i.e., the liquid state.

-(b) It is because perfumes contain volatile organic solvent which can easily diffuse through air and hence, carry the fragrance to people sitting several metres away.
+(b) It is because perfumes contain a volatile organic solvent that can easily diffuse through air and hence, carry the fragrance to people sitting several metres away.

 (a) 25°C, (b) 0°C, (c) 100°C?